-To open the Screen Resolution dialog, click Control Panel -> Appearance and Personalization -> Display -> Change display settings under Windows System in the Apps view.
+To open the Screen Resolution dialog, click Control Panel -> Appearance and Personalization -> Display -> Change display settings under Windows System group in All apps.

 If you are running some applications (for example a 3D application or video playback), you might see some disturbance, flickering, or frame dropping on your screen.